kalkun-sms/Kalkun/README.md

            2. Delete the file /var/www/html/kalkun/*install*

               `rm /var/www/html/kalkun/install`

 ## IMPORTANT
-  * After install is finished, you need to remove install folder.
+  * After install is finished, you may need to remove install file.
   * To improve security, it's higly recommended to change "encryption_key" in application/config/config.php
     - See https://codeigniter.com/userguide3/libraries/encryption.html#setting-your-encryption-key.
 On unix/linux you may run
     ```